 What if an equipment problem off site impacts your business?

-Sometimes, equipment breakdowns at other locations can cause significant losses to your business.
+Sometimes, equipment breakdowns at other locations can cause a loss to your business.

-For example, if you run a small business and depend on your website for orders, chances are that an independent Internet service provider hosts your site at another location.
+For example, if you run a small business and depend on your website for orders, you probably have an independent Internet service provider hosting your site at another location.
 What happens if that location loses power or experiences damage to its equipment, causing an interruption of your web presence resulting in a loss of orders?
 Equipment breakdown coverage helps pay for lost business income when a key supplier’s equipment breaks down.

-When determining the amounts and limits of coverage, it’s important to look beyond the face value of the equipment being insured and consider all the situations that could occur.
-What if damage occurs to other property as a result of an equipment breakdown?
+To determining the amounts and limits of coverage, it’s important to look beyond the face value of the equipment itself and consider all the situations that could occur.
+What if damage occurs to other property as a result of your equipment breakdown?
 What if parts for the damaged equipment are not readily available?
-What if you are closed for an extended period of time?
-You can imagine how equipment breakdown losses could add up can give you a better idea how much to insure for.
+Or if you are closed for an extended period of time?
+Seeing how equipment breakdown losses could add up can give you a better idea how much to insure for.
 So if you own a business or commercial property, why not find an agent and get started today?